Architecture

 - GitHub webhooks — receive events from GitHub for issue/PR integration

 The API server does not execute agents.
-It stores state and serves the frontend.
+It stores state, manages auth, and serves the frontend.

 Pipeline Engine (TypeScript / Node.js)

-The engine is the brain of the system.
-It:
+The engine is the brain of the system:

-- Runs the state machine — advances pipeline steps based on events
+- State machine — advances pipeline steps based on events, handles branching, loops, and retries

-- Spawns agent containers — creates isolated Docker containers for each agent step
+- Container orchestration — creates isolated Docker containers for each agent step

-- Manages memory — loads/saves ClawVault memories for each agent session
+- Memory management — loads/saves ClawVault memories for each agent session, runs memory consolidation

-- Bridges Slack — routes events to Slack threads and processes agent mentions
+- Messaging bridges — routes events to Slack, Discord, Telegram, Signal, and WhatsApp; processes agent mentions and DMs across all platforms

-- Manages MCP — writes tool server config and monitors health via the McpoManager
+- MCP manager — writes tool server config, monitors health, discovers tools

-The engine communicates with agent containers via Redis pub/sub — sending commands (run step, send message) and receiving events (output chunks, tool calls, completion).
+The engine communicates with agent containers via Redis pub/sub — sending commands and receiving events (output chunks, tool calls, completion signals).

 Dashboard (React / Vite / TanStack Router)